This is the 105th #WILTW

 — Damian Roland (@Damian_Roland) June 30, 2014

 Emergency Medicine is a dynamic and exciting career.
 The demand and pace of our work dictates that change is not an infrequent occurrence.
-This is a result of external influences (such as hugely increasing demand) and the impact this has on organisations to respond to them.
 Emergency Medicine is not a specialty that sits still.
 It is therefore not surprising that those in Emergency and Critical Care were the early adopters of the social media revolution that has transformed the delivery of education around the world.
 And while we never expose our patients to unnecessary risk we must live with risk all the time.
 Not every patient with a headache can be admitted, not every patient with a fever receive antibiotics.

 Regardless I think it is worth noting there will always be those looking for something different and those who need time in the status quo.
 As Helen states a shared purpose is vital and as Clare alludes to energy is not limitless.